-Paris-based Happy Capital has a strong focus on biotech and healthcare startups, but investors can choose from a range of innovative startups of all shades.
-Most companies on Happy Capital are clustered around Paris but there is a substantial number of startups to choose from – it is a very active platform.
+Paris-based Happy Capital has a strong focus on biotech and healthcare startups.
+But investors can choose from a range of innovative startups of all shades.
+Most companies on Happy Capital are clustered around Paris.
+There is a substantial number of startups to choose from – it is a very active platform.

 The investor fee on Happy Capital is 3%+VAT, with investment opportunities starting from just EUR 100.
 Companies, in turn, pay between 6% and 8% of the total amount raised on the platform.
 Note that investments must be kept for a minimum of five years.

 ExitValley has raised over USD 30m across more than 69 campaigns, with an eclectic range of startups under its roof.
 Investors have funded biotech outfits, an on-demand shopping platform as well as an art gallery.
 Note however that unlike other equity crowdfunding platforms, minimum investments on ExitValley are relatively high.
 In the range of several thousand dollars, at least.